chongtwd/Detection-and-quantitative-analysis-of-patient-ventilator-interactions-in-ventilated-neonates/README.md

-## Detection and quantitative analysis of patient-ventilator interactions in ventilated infants by convolutional neural networks
+## Detection and quantitative analysis of patient-ventilator interactions in ventilated infants by deep learning networks

 Authors : David Chong (chongdtwdavid94@gmail.com), Gusztav Belteki (gbelteki@icloud.com)

-This is the accompanying code repository for the titular publication.
+This is the accompanying code repository for the [titular publication](https://www.nature.com/articles/s41390-024-03064-z).
 The trained models can be found in the model_dev/model_checkpoints folder.

 To load and use the models you can use the example pipeline under [model_dev/asynchrony_classification_pipeline.py](https://github.com/chongtwd/Detection-and-quantitative-analysis-of-patient-ventilator-interactions-in-ventilated-neonates/blob/main/model_dev/asynchrony_classification_pipeline.py) as a starting point.
 The training and checkpoints depend on the following libraries in addition to other ones which you most likely already have installed.